andyyyyaa/myproject/README.md

  $ cd myproject

-3, run the code in VScode
+3, run the code myproject1.py (if not work use myproject.py) in VScode

 4, There will be a hint that tells you to type in the file name and it can output a vedio with the posenet and rate the similarity with Tiger's motion
 # Algorithm